 Safety and security.

-- Foreigners are often the targets of robbery, pickpocketing and bag snatching, particularly around tourist attractions.
+- Robbery, pickpocketing and bag snatching are common, particularly around tourist attractions.
 See

 Safety and security.